 There are 5 different types of ration cards in India provided under the NFSA and TPDS, which are as follows:

-- Priority Household (PHH) ration card - This card is given to households that meet the eligibility criteria set by the respective state governments.
+• Priority Household (PHH) ration card - This card is given to households that meet the eligibility criteria set by the government.
 Each household is entitled to 5kg of food grains per person per month.

-- Antyodaya Anna Yojana (AAY) ration card - This card is issued to households that are identified by the state governments.
+• Antyodaya Anna Yojana (AAY) ration card - This card is issued to households that are identified as Antyodaya families by the government.
 Each household is entitled to 35kg of food grains per month per family.

 Please note that the APL, BPL and AY ration cards are no longer issued in India.
-Currently, only the PPH and AAY cards are issued under the NFSA.
+Currently, only the PPH and NPHH cards are issued under the NFSA.

 Below are the details of the ration cards issued under the NFSA and TPDS.